 With this knowledge, you can ensure that you are paid fairly, safely and equally.

-💰 Fair Payments and Working Hours is Dear to Us
+💰 Fair Payments And Working Hours İs Dear To Us

 We’ll start with the essentials your paycheck.
 The Fair Labor Standards Act (FLSA) is the foundation for the wage and hour protections of most workers in the country.